 "Pitting the peaceful Liebea against your idiotic ideals was sheer brilliance!
 Turning friends on one another thanks to a tiny seed of doubt I planted... wonderful!
 Even the stoic Sichte swallowed that drivel about a world just for Magi.
 Hook, line, and sinker, no less!
 Magnificent!
 And witnessing the dreams of the commonfolk being trampled underfoot...
 Hahaha!
 I think I'm going to cry!" ♪

 Her Dragon Eifer, too.
-The fact that she and Iris manipulated the Schwarzkreuz into attacking both RKS and the Empire and kidnapping Spiritia to have her all Brainwashed and Crazy places her into Magnificent Bitchery as well, even if she was just another pawn of Iris.
+The fact that she and Iris manipulated the Schwarzkreuz into attacking RKS and witch-hunting Magi and kidnapped Spiritia to have her all Brainwashed and Crazy places her into Magnificent Bitchery as well, even if she was just another pawn of Iris.
 Of course, she tends to constantly alternate between this and a Smug Snake as well, and the reason is obvious.

 And yes, even Iris can be seen as this.
 True, she may be a despicable monster, but seriously, you have to admit she's cute even when she feigns helplessness.